puppetlabs-toy-chest/puppet-quest-guide/quests/conditional_statements.md

 }
 ```

-With these changes to your class, you can easily accomidate different servers
+With these changes to your class, you can easily accommodate different servers
 for different agent nodes in your infrastructure.
 For example, you may want to
 use the default WEBrick server on a development system and the Thin server on
 for production.